-- 1. North Macedonian legislation incriminates actions of a person who knows or ought to have known that money, property and other incomes were obtained through crime (Article 273, paragraphs 1-4 and 9 of the Criminal Code9).
+- 1. North Macedonian legislation incriminates actions of a person who knows or ought to have known that money, property and other incomes were obtained through crime (Article 273, paragraphs 1-4 and 9 of the Criminal Code).
 Indeed, paragraph 4 states that "whosoever performs the crime stipulated in paragraphs 1, 2 and 3, yet he was obligated and in position to know that the money, the property and the other incomes from a punishable act were obtained through a crime, shall be fined or sentenced to imprisonment of up to three years" [emphasis added].
-Paragraph 9 provides that "if the crime referred to in paragraph 7 of this Article is committed out of negligence, the offender shall be fined or sentenced to imprisonment of up to three years" [emphasis added]. - 2.
+Paragraph 9 provides that "if the offender shall be fined or sentenced to imprisonment of up to three years" [emphasis added]. - 2.
 The acting by negligence of a person is assessed according to the particular circumstances of the case, i.e. the (official) position or professional obligations of the perpetrator, the amount of money involved or the value of the property being placed on the market).
-The awareness of the offender (i.e. the duty and the possibility to know) can thus be established based on objective factual circumstances of the case, included well-founded suspicion that the property had been obtained through crime.
+The awareness of the offender (i.e. the duty and the possibility to know) can thus be established based on objective factual circumstances of the case, included well-founded suspicion that the property had been obtained through crime. - 3.
+There are no cases available which would demonstrate the application of Article 9(3).